Testing, Screening and Tracing

 > All students living on campus, as well as all students, faculty, and staff coming to campus must be tested.

-> A specially designed app will help students, faculty, and staff track daily symptoms and register for testing: > A dashboard displaying the number of tests conducted, the number who tested positive and the positivity rate will be available on the portal. > Bay Path’s testing program is free to all members of the community, including students, faculty, and staff.
+> A dashboard displaying the number of tests conducted, the number who tested positive and the positivity rate will be available on the portal. > Bay Path’s testing program is free to all members of the community, including students, faculty, and staff.
+For information on the vaccine please visit the COVID-19 Vaccine in Massachusetts website

 Who will be required to be tested?